Engineering (ENGR)

 ENGR 3373.
 Circuits and Devices.

+In this course, circuits and devices are introduced.
 Topics include circuit analysis and network theorems with emphasis on applications of analog and digital electronic devices, transducers, sensors, and electromechanical devices.
-Prerequisite: PHYS 2425 and [CS 1428 or CS 1342] both with grades of "D" or better.
+Prerequisite: PHYS 2326 and PHYS 2126 and [CS 1428 or CS 1342] with grades of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 1 Lab Contact Hour.